Burial Insurance

 Moths fluttered through the open door and thumped against a lamp shade inside.
 The hounds probably thought Daddy was going hunting without them because they howled louder than ever.
 Down the road the white beam of his flashlight wiggled across the tombstones like a ghost.
 When he reached the far side of the cemetery he cast a spray of light against the dark curtain of trees.
 Then the night swallowed his glow as if someone had snuffed out a candle.

-MIKE BURRELL is a recovering lawyer who grew up in the Appalachian foothills of northeast Alabama.
-He’s the author of the novel, The Land of Grace, Livingston Press, July 2018.
-His short fiction has appeared in: Still: The Journal; Southern Humanities Review, The MacGuffin, and the Livingston Press anthology, Climbing Mt.
-Cheaha: Emerging Alabama Writers.
-He lives in Birmingham with his wife, Debra.
+MIKE BURRELL was born and raised in the Appalachian foothills of northeast Alabama.
+He is a former lawyer from Birmingham, Alabama, now living in Atlanta, Georgia.
+His first novel, The Land of Grace, was published by Livingston Press in 2018.
+His short fiction has appeared in StorySouth, Still: the Journal, Southern Humanities Review, Wraparound South, and others, including the Livingston Press anthology, Climbing Mt.
+Cheahea: Emerging Alabama Writers.